hfcintergalactic/ApplicationDevelopmentInPython/assignments/set3.md

 Assignment set 3
 =========================

-For this set, we will extend the commands that we have implemented last week by commands that resemble the mathematical functions that will be implemented in week 4 and week 5.
+For this set, we will extend the commands that we have implemented in the last set by commands that resemble the mathematical functions that will be implemented in sets 4 and 5.

 Up to now, we have implemented the following commands: